elenderg/PAL-1000/instruções de compilação.md

 Run it.
 Congratulations!
 It's a girl!
 And you now have three healthy generations of the CAL running.
 ALT-TAB to see them all in a bunch.

-If you want to see the third-generation Portable Executable we just generated, open the daughter's directory, find the ".exe" in there, and open it (as a dump).
-There she is (a real "binary beauty") starting with the lovely DOS header:
+If you want to see the third-generation Portable Executable we just generated, open the daughter's directory, find the "_.exe_" in there, and open it (as a dump).
+There she is (a real "_binary beauty") starting with the lovely DOS header:

 `00000000  4D 5A 00 00 00 00 00 00 00 00 00 00 00 00 00 00  MZ..............`